 This enables communities’ simple, affordable and replicable technique of obtaining clean drinking water from rain.
 Schools often offer excellent locations for new pre-galvanised roofs for clean and efficient water run-off, space for large storage tanks (eg. 10,000 litres), and a simple guttering setup fitted with a downpipe first flush system to ensure water entering the tanks is clean.
 Smaller, plastic containers (eg. 250 litres) can make the system scale up and be easily replicable by community households, facilitating families to create their own systems to provide themselves with clean water at home.

-- SEED Madagascar is employing rain water harvesting projects to address the fundamental problem, that 11.7 million people in Madagascar do not have clean drinking water.
-A committee supports the management and maintenance of the system for sustainability, longevity and fair use of the water.
-As nearly half of Madagascar’s rural water systems broke down in 2013, one third of which were not fixed properly (UNICEF, 2014), SEED Madagascar also plans to review wells are maintained and provide “top-up” maintenance support, training and assessments to ensure well construction work is what people really need.
+- SEED Madagascar is employing rain water harvesting projects to address the fundamental problem, that 11.7 million people in Madagascar do not have clean drinking water, focusing on promoting rainwater harvesting at household level.
+As nearly half of Madagascar’s rural water systems broke down in 2013, one third of which were not fixed properly (UNICEF, 2014), a committee supports the management and maintenance of the system for sustainability, longevity and fair use of the water.

 - At Chumbe Island, there is no ground water source on the rocky coral island, so each bungalow collects its own freshwater supply during the rainy season.
 The banda bungalows are designed for optimal catchment, from the palm thatched roof via a complex filtration system to be stored in a cistern underneath.
 Hot & cold-water is available for the shower and hand basin, hand-pumped through a solar-powered heating system into containers.
 As water is too sparse, composting toilets have no-flush, zero sewage and decompose human waste quickly by reducing it to a nutrient rich dry matter to be re-used in toilets and plant beds, protecting coral reefs from run-off.
 Vegetative grey water from the kitchen is used to water small garden plots, thus also maximising the use of nutrients too.